2. Complex Sentences

 Other parts are optional:

-- mi le makan → I eat
+- mi le amo → I love

 Both men and in are prepositions.

 A preposition treats the word after it like a noun and relates it to the main verb.
+This also applies to pronouns, therefore all pronouns we used as a subject or object before in fact actet just as nouns.

 Kokanu has 11 prepositions: